$t$-Structures on stable derivators and Grothendieck hearts: Introduction

-Hence, throughout the paper, we fix such a strong and stable derivator $\D$.
-We further denote by $\bbone$ the one-point category with the identity morphism only, and we denote by $\mathcal{D}:=\D(\bbone)$ the base category of $\D$.
-One usually views $\D$ as an enhancement of the triangulated category $\cal D$, which is in some sense the minimalistic enhancement which allows for a well-behaved calculus of homotopy (co)limits or, more generally, homotopy Kan extensions (see \cite{Moritz}).
+The main results of the paper will be proven in general for such a strong and stable derivator $\D$.
+Note also that, denoting by $\bbone$ the one-point category with the identity morphism only, and letting $\mathcal{D}:=\D(\bbone)$ the base category of $\D$, one usually views $\D$ as an enhancement of the triangulated category $\cal D$, which is in some sense the minimalistic enhancement which allows for a well-behaved calculus of homotopy (co)limits or, more generally, homotopy Kan extensions (see \cite{Moritz}).
 More precisely, a homotopy colimit functor $\hocolim_I\colon \D(I)\to\D(\bbone)$ is simply a left adjoint to $\D(\pt_I)\colon \D(\bbone)\to\D(I)$, where $\pt_I$ is the unique functor $I\to\bbone$ in $\cat$.
-This existence of the adjoint is ensured by the axioms for derivators and it is consistent with our previous definition of $\hocolim_I$ as the total left derived functor of $\colim_I$.
+The existence of the adjoint is ensured by the axioms of a derivator and this notion of homotopy colimit is consistent with our previous definition of $\hocolim_I$ as the total left derived functor of $\colim_I$.

-The advantage of derivators is that we now can give it a precise meaning to what it means that $\V$ is closed under directed homotopy colimits, but on the other hand we now fully hit Question~\ref{mainques.t-str-and-derivators}.
-We started with a $t$-structure $\t=(\U,\Sigma\V)$ in the base category $\D(\bbone)$, and it is a natural question whether this $t$-structure lifts to the other triangulated categories $\D(I)$, $I\in\cat$.
-Even if it does, what we are really concerned with is the relation between the heart in $\D(I)$ and the $I$-shaped diagrams in the heart of $\D(\bbone)$.
-Luckily, both these problems have a very straightforward solution and a proof of the following theorem will be given in Section~\ref{sec_tstr}:
+The advantage of derivators is that we now can give a precise meaning to what it means that $\V$ is closed under directed homotopy colimits but, on the other hand, we now fully hit Question~\ref{mainques.t-str-and-derivators}.
+We started with a $t$-structure $\t=(\U,\Sigma\V)$ in the base category $\D(\bbone)$, and it is a natural question whether this $t$-structure lifts to the other triangulated categories $\D(I)$, with $I\in\cat$.
+Even when it does, what we are really concerned with is the relation between the heart in $\D(I)$ and the $I$-shaped diagrams in the heart of $\D(\bbone)$.
+Luckily, both these problems have a very natural solution that is condensed in the following theorem (for the proof see Section~\ref{sec_tstr}):